webrtc-for-the-curious/webrtc-for-the-curious/content/docs/07-data-communication.md

 The SACK (Selective Acknowledgment) Chunk is how a receiver notifies a sender it has gotten a packet.
 Until a sender gets a SACK for a TSN it will re-send the DATA chunk in question.
-A SACK does more then just update the TSN though.
+A SACK does more than just update the TSN though.

 `Cumulative TSN ACK` the highest TSN that has been received.